TULiberalArts/University-Community-Collaborative/pages/programs.md

 POPPYN airs every Thursday at 4:30pm EST on Philadelphia’s Public Access Channel: PhillyCAM (Comcast 66/Verizon 29).
 Episodes and segments are also [available online](http://www.youtube.com/watch?feature=player_embedded&v=X6-iaAOB2ko).

 For more information, please contact POPPYN Coordinator Nuala at [215-204-3871](tel:2152043871) or [nuala.cabral@temple.edu](mailto:nuala.cabral@temple.edu).

 ---

+### Youth Action Scholars

+Youth Action Scholars provides the next step for youth who have completed VOICES or the POWER Internship.
+Over the course of a year, participants form a team to identify an issue, conduct related research to become experts in the topic, and raise awareness through community educational workshops and events.

+> _“Youth Action Scholars allowed me to get the field work I needed to pass my senior project.
+It also taught me about teamwork, accountability and reliability.
+The staff here is great, they are incredibly helpful and informative.” -YAS participant, 2010_

+For youth who have gone through VOICES or POWER, this year long program equips students with the skills and ability to become Peer Educators.
+Through research and networking, Youth Action Scholars educate themselves on a topic and then develop and conduct workshops to raise awareness amongst their peers.
+Through these various activities, Youth Action Scholars hope to build communities of interest and engagement.
+YAS meets one day per week for 3 hours.

+> _“Ever since I joined the Youth Action Scholars, I have gained skills to better myself as a leader.
+In my school, I have begun to help people understand things that I have learned…The Leaders Corps and staff have supported me wonderfully.
+In don’t  think anything can be done to better support me.”  -YAS participant, 2010_

+---